• Skip to primary navigation

 What's the deal with "massaging" kale?
 How do I do it correctly?

 If you're familiar with kale, you know that it can be kind of tough when it's raw.
-To make a delectable kale salad, you should massage the kale with olive oil and lemon juice before dressing it.
+To make a really good kale salad, you should massage the leaves with olive oil, salt, and an acid like lemon juice before dressing it.
 This will help to soften the tough leaves and make them more receptive to being dressed.

 If you tried this yummy recipe for kale salad, please rate and review it below.
 I'd love to know how it turned out for you!